tnttodda/TypeTopology/source/TernaryBoehmReals.lagda.md

 ## Idea and Illustration

-We encode real numbers using the data type for ternary Boehm reals 𝕋.
+We encode real numbers using the data type for ternary Boehm reals `𝕋`.

-Each 𝕋 is a function x ꞉ ℤ → ℤ with a condition that ensures we only have our encodings of real numbers inside 𝕋, and not just any function of type ℤ → ℤ.
+Each `𝕋` is a function `x ꞉ ℤ → ℤ` with a condition that ensures we only have our encodings of real numbers inside `𝕋`, and not just any function of type `ℤ → ℤ`.

-The idea is that a function x : ℤ → ℤ takes a "precision-level" δ : ℤ and gives back an encoding x(δ) : ℤ of a real interval.
+The idea is that a function `x : ℤ → ℤ` takes a "precision-level" `δ : ℤ` and gives back an encoding `x(δ) : ℤ` of a real interval.

-The idea is that each precision-level δ : ℤ represents a "layer" in the following illustrative "brick pattern".
+The idea is that each precision-level `δ : ℤ` represents a "layer" in the following illustrative "brick pattern".

-Level δ+1 has bricks half the size of those on level δ.
-Here, segments of levels 0 and 1 are shown.
+Level `δ+1` has bricks half the size of those on level `δ`.
+Here, segments of levels `0` and `1` are shown.

 ```code
 -1        0         1         2